 In February 2016, the FASB issued ASU No. 2016-02, Leases ("Topic 842"), which supersedes the guidance in former ASC 840, Leases.
-This standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lesse.
-This is classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
-A lessee to aly 200, the FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, which deferred the effective dates for non-public entities.
-Therefore, this standard is effective for annual reporting periods, and interim periods within those years, for public entities beginning after December 15, 2018 and for private entities beginning after December 15, 2012.
-Originally, a modified retrospective transition approach was required for leases estandard by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+This standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
+This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
+A lessee is also required to record a right-of-use asset and a lease is liability for all leases with a term of 12 months or less may be accounted for similar to existing guidance for operating leases today.
+In May 2020, the FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, which deferred the effective dates for non-public entities.
+Therefore, this standard is effective for annual reporting periods, and interim periods within those years, for public entities beginning after December 15, 2018 and for private entities beginning after December 15, 2011.
+Originally, a modified retrospective transition approach was required for leases estisting at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+In July 2018, the FASB issued guidance to permit an alternative transition method for Topic 842, which allows transition to the new lease standard by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 Entities may elect to apply either approach.
 There are also a number of optional practical expedients that entities may elect to apply.
 We are currently assessing the impact of this standard on our consolidated financial statements.
-In July 2018, the FASB issued Lease liability for all is standard on our consolidated financial statements.
-We will adopt this standard and record a material right-of-use asset and related lease liability for all statements in seffective a method for topic 842.
-Which allows transition to the new lease standard by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-Entities may elect to apply either approach.
-There are also a number of optional practical expedients that entities may elect to apply.
-We are currently assessing the impact of this standard on our consolidated
+We will adopt this standard and record a material right-of-use asset and related lease liability in connection with its implementation no later than its effective date of January 1, 202